maggit/futureproject.github.com/README.md

 This site is built with [Jekyll](http://jekyllrb.com/), and hosted on [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/).

-To push changes, you must be a member of the [futureproject](http://github.com/futureproject) organization.

 ## Getting set up for development

 1. Clone the repository.